FAQ for Electronic Resources in the Network Zone

 Can I create a special collection with bibliographic records in the Network Zone?

-You cannot create a collection that aggregates bibliographic records that are in the Network Zone.
+No, you cannot create a collection that aggregates bibliographic records that are in the Network Zone.

 What kind of analysis tools can we use for collection comparison?